Mc-Zen/HT-Grouper/README.md

 - Gurobi

 ## Setup

+A recent C++ compiler version is needed, supporting the C++20 standard.
+Using Visual Studio 2019 or 2022 is recommended.

 - Check that you have Gurobi installed and registered a valid license
 - Download or clone this repository
 - Run CMake at repository level